-In January 2011, the Company's board of directors adopted the Mitek Systems, Inc. Director Restricted Stock Unit Plan, as amended and restated (the "Director Plan").
-The total number of shares of the Company's common stock reserved for issuance under the Director Plan is 1,000,000 shares.
-Under the Director Plan, RSUs may be granted to both employee and non-employee members of the board of directors of the Company.
-As of March 31, 2014, (i) 565,000 RSUs were outstanding under the Director Plan and (ii) 435,000 shares of the Company's common stock were reserved for future grants under the Director Plan.
+In January 2011, the Company's board of directors adopted the Mitek Systems, Inc. Director Restricted Stock Unit Plan, as amended and restated (the "Director Plan"), reserving up to 1,000,000 shares of the Company's common stock for the issuance of RSUs may be granted to both employee and non-employee members of the Company's board of directors.
+As of December 31, 2014, (i) 475,000 RSUs were outstanding under the Director Plan and (ii) 474,336 shares of the Company's common stock were reserved for future grants under the Director Plan.